mjml/mirror-job/README.md

 This little script helps you create two-sided milling jobs for FreeCAD.

 You create the front side milling job as you would normally.
-This script then helps you configure the reverse side job so that milling operations of the second line up perfectly with the first to create your part.
+This script then helps you configure the reverse side job so that milling operations of the reverse side line up perfectly with the first to create your part.

 Installation
 ------------